Posted on 22/4/2022

-Tax planning is particularly important this year as those operators who have accessed measures such as JobKeeper and the $10,000 State Government small business grants will need to be aware that any money received through such programs will be assessed as part of your taxable income.
-This could actually drive your tax bill up, particularly if your business has staged a strong COVID recovery.
+For those operators who have accessed measures such as the State Government business support packages, unlike last year, any money received through such programs will not be assessed as part of your taxable income.

 For those business operators who have found themselves in a strong cashflow position heading toward June 30, there are several steps you can take to optimise your tax position and maximise the amount of money that remains in your pocket.

 For those with cash at hand, there are opportunities to invest now or bring forward expenses that you would otherwise incur in the 2022-23 financial year to put yourself in a more advantageous tax position.

 In recent years the Temporary Full Expensing was introduced as a stimulus measure and a follow-on to the Instant asset write-off scheme.
 This temporary depreciation method continues the valuable tax incentive for eligible businesses who are considering purchasing and installing new business assets.

 For example, hospitality businesses this includes any large equipment upgrades such as fridges or furniture.
 It means that eligible businesses can deduct the full cost of eligible depreciating assets of any value if they are purchased and ready to use before the end of the financial year.

 Even if you haven’t fared as well over the past 12 months, investing in upgrades is a way to fast-track your recovery and financing those upgrades is a way to minimise the cashflow impact while also maximising the tax benefits.